 “When you have low insulin and low IGF-1, the body goes into a state of maintenance, a state of standby,” Dr. Longo said.
 “There is not a lot of push for cells to grow, and in general the cells enter a protected mode.”

 This is exactly what I explained in my blog in 2015.
 When you go “catabolic” as I call it, energy needs to be produced within the body.
 Considering the complexity of the energy producing cycle it is by nature a nibble process.
-I also think that letting the catabolic process happen mindfully it is a body mind process.
+I also think that letting the catabolic process happen mindfully it is a body-mind process.
 When we apply ourselves to the catabolic process we also come to feel ourselves more, we become observant of our body and when eating becomes more mindful and when it is done in awareness it is far more useful.

 Awareness brings knowledge.
-For example my body definitely likes to have food at 10AM.
+For example, my body definitely likes to have food at 10 AM.
 It is clockwork.
 I can eat or chose to bypass it.
 Since I am training and wanting to increase my performance I eat a fair amount at this moment.
 I have basically three options.

-1: I can chose to stay “catabolic” and lose some of the extra fat I have to build muscle tissue, endurance etc. to help my performance.
+1: I can choose to stay “catabolic” and lose some of the extra fat I have to build muscle tissue, endurance etc. to help my performance.
 Though I could get to my peak, it would take longer that way.
 At the risk of repeating myself, the internal process is slow but effective.

 3: I actually chose to eat when my body actually needs it.
 At this moment it has adapted to the physical demand I have put on it for performance.
 Spring is coming, my first race is in two weeks and I have expectations.
 So I eat when my body really needs it.
-Usually that means no breakfast except for tea.
-Like clockwork my body wants food at 10AM so I willingly eat at that time.
+Usually, that means no breakfast except for tea.
+Like clockwork, my body wants food at 10 AM so I willingly eat at that time.
 I chose to give my body food otherwise I go catabolic which is not the point at this moment.
-Then I eat a small meal later in the day around 4PM and then another meal around 8PM.
+Then I eat a small meal later in the day around 4 PM and then another meal around 8 PM.